miemiy/Devices-docs/surface-hub/surface-hub-3-faq.md

 **What other features are only available on Surface Hub 3 hardware?**

-- **Intelligent Audio:** The Surface Hub 3 50" features two microphone arrays and speaker pairings.
+- **Intelligent Audio:**<sup>1</sup> The Surface Hub 3 50" features two microphone arrays and speaker pairings.
 Smart AV optimizes audio based on device orientation, delivering the best stereo experience whether in Portrait or Landscape.
 - **Faster Performance:** With a 60% CPU performance increase and a 160% GPU graphics performance increase gen-on-gen, Surface Hub 3 customers benefit from a more powerful system that is also primed to capitalize on future software innovation.

 **Can I rotate Surface Hub on the new experience?**